 A broken bone is no minor injury.
 A fracture can be highly painful, and your recovery from the injury could take a long time.
 Despite multiple surgeries, the bone may never heal right.
 Additionally, you may experience complications such as infections, punctured organs and nerve damage.

 If you have suffered a broken bone due to another person’s negligence, the personal injury lawyers of Marks & Harrison want to help you.
 We understand the tremendous impact that a fracture can have on your ability to work and enjoy your life.
 We will pursue just compensation for your medical treatment, lost wages, pain, suffering and more.

-We serve clients from nine offices located through Virginia, including Richmond.
+We serve clients from ten offices located through Virginia, including Richmond.
 Call or contact us online today to schedule a free consultation.
 We will get to work on your case right away.